rohitsahasrabudhe/marathaempire/README.md

 		</p>
 		<p>
 			<b>User information is not shared</b><br/>
 			We also do not share or sell User information to any third parties.
 This is applicable even when the User contacts us via email, phone or any other secure channel.
-Since we do not save personally identifiable User information in this App, the possibility of sharing it with anyone is practically non-existant.
+Since we do not save personally identifiable User information in this App, the possibility of sharing it with anyone later is practically non-existant.
 		</p>
 		<p>
 			<b>Online Privacy Policy</b><br/>
-			This policy is applicable only to the App and not to any User information that may be collected through offline sources.
+			This policy is applicable only to the above-mentioned App and not to any User information that may be collected through offline sources.
 		</p>
 		<p>
 			<b>User consent</b><br/>
-			By using this App, the User is deemed to have consented to this Privacy Policy.
+			By using this App and the services provided therein, the User expressly consents to this Privacy Policy.
 		</p>
 		<p>
 			<b>Changes to Privacy Policy</b><br/>